jbhunt/parallel-pyspin/README.md

 # parallel-pyspin #
-This package provides another layer of abstraction on top of [PySpin](https://www.flir.com/products/spinnaker-sdk/) (the Python wrapper for FLIR's Spinnaker software development kit).
+This package provides another layer of abstraction on top of the Python wrapper for FLIR's Spinnaker Software Development Kit - [PySpin](https://www.flir.com/products/spinnaker-sdk/).
 This new layer of abstraction provides these additional features:

 1. Parallel operation of cameras via the [multiprocessing](https://docs.python.org/2/library/multiprocessing.html) package.
 2. Encapsulation of the procedure for configuring multiple cameras for synchronous video acquisition.